 1. Not hiring a personal injury lawyer.
-While it may not be required by law to be represented by an attorney when you file your personal injury claim with the courts, trying to go it alone, without consulting with an experienced personal injury attorney, will most likely reduce your chances of receiving a favorable result.
+While it may not be required by law to be represented by an attorney when you file your personal injury claim stemming from a car wreck with the courts, trying to go it alone, without consulting with an experienced personal injury attorney, will most likely reduce your chances of receiving a favorable result.
 A lawyer can help you organize your information and present your case in the most effective manner possible.
 In addition, attorneys can provide useful guidance in the analysis and direction of your case.

 2. Assumption of risk/contributory negligence.
 If you played a part in the accident which caused your injuries or placed yourself in an unnecessarily risky position that resulted in your injuries, odds are that you will not recover 100% of your damages.
 Many defendants utilize this defense when faced with a personal injury lawsuit, and if there is proof that possible fault exists on your end, your case will be more difficult to win.